tapframe/NuvioStreamsAddon/README.md

 Two-step process:
 1. **Main Addon** - Gathers TMDB information
 2. **Hianime Service** - Communicates with Hianime API

+### AnimePahe

+AnimePahe provider offers high-quality anime streams with both SUB and DUB options:

+1. Enable AnimePahe in addon configuration
+2. Uses a proxy by default to bypass regional restrictions
+3. Supports custom cookies for better performance
+4. Configure proxy URL in `.env` file if needed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>